booo/node-bitcoin-p2p/README.md

 The library is currently alpha quality.
 Here are some things it currently lacks:

-- Verify difficulty transitions
-- Verify transactions in blocks
 - Respond to getblocks requests
+- Manage knowledge about other peers
+- DoS protections from Bitcoin 0.4+

 On top of that, it could use a lot more documentation, test cases and general bug fixing across the board.